normandydeck1/tocgen/README.md

 Tocgen
 ======

-> Generates table of contents from CSS and JS files.
+> Generate table of contents from multiple CSS and JS files.

 Usage